jameshuynh/jameshuynh.github.io/_posts/2016-02-15-ssh-remote-access-a-server-through-another-server.md

 sudo apt-get install netcat
 {% endhighlight %}

-The second thing that you would need to ensure is having your public key (id_rsa.pub) deposit in ``~/.ssh/authorized_keys`` on both server A and server B
+The second thing that you would need to ensure is having your public key (id_rsa.pub) deposit in ``~/.ssh/authorized_keys`` on both server A and server B.

 Once you have done with those 2 prerequisites, edit your ``~/.ssh/config`` and add in the following entry